-Pescatarian (sometimes spelled "pescetarian" with an e) is a word sometimes used to describe those who abstain from eating all meat and animal flesh with the exception of fish.
-That is, a pescatarian or someone who follows a pescetarian way of eating maintains a vegetarian diet with the addition of fish and other seafood such as shrimp, clams, crabs, and lobster.
+Pescatarian (sometimes spelled "pescetarian" with an e) is a term sometimes used to describe those who abstain from eating all meat and animal flesh with the exception of fish.
+A pescatarian, or someone who follows a pescatarian way of eating, maintain a vegetarian diet with the addition of fish and other seafood such as shrimp, clams, crabs, and lobster.

-In other words, a pescetarian (noun) is a person who eats fish, but doesn't eat steak, chicken, pork or any other kind of meat - only fish and seafood in addition to vegetarian foods such as beans, vegetables, fruits, dairy and grains, and a pescetarian (adjective) diet is a diet that includes fish but not steak, chicken, pork or any other kind of meat.
+In other words, a pescatarian is a person who eats fish, but doesn't eat steak, chicken, pork or any other kind of meat, only fish and seafood.
+That's not all they eat.
+Pescatarians also eat mainly vegetarian foods such as tofu, beans, vegetables, fruits, dairy, and grains.

 Reasons to Go Pescatarian

-To be 100% clear, a vegetarian diet excludes all animals; and fish are animals.
+A vegetarian diet excludes all animals, and fish are animals.
 Therefore, a diet that includes fish, or a person who consumes fish cannot be properly called a vegetarian.
-A pescatarian is NOT a vegetarian, and a vegetarian diet does not include fish.
-Period.
+A pescatarian is not a vegetarian, and a vegetarian diet does not include fish.

-Not really, but sort of.
-A "semi-vegetarian" -or a "flexitarian"- is someone who eats a mostly vegetarian diet, occasionally supplemented by meat, though there's no real agreed upon definition of how often one can eat meat and still call themselves a semi-vegetarian or a flexitarian: Once a day?
-Once a week?
-Once a month?
-Pescetarians are not restricted to "occasional" fish and may eat fish as little or as frequently as they prefer.
+A "semi-vegetarian" -or a "flexitarian" is someone who eats a mostly vegetarian diet, occasionally supplemented by meat, though there's no real agreed-upon definition of how often one can eat meat and still call themselves a semi-vegetarian or a flexitarian.
+Pescatarians are not restricted to "occasional" fish and may eat fish as little or as frequently as they prefer.